alexyorke/alexyorke.github.io/_drafts/2026-06-13-c-sharp-does-not-need-an-io-monad-but-it-could-use-effect-boundaries.md

 In Part 2, I moved from lists to `Result<T>` in C#.
 Some of the feedback was fair: even when an abstraction is valid, it can still feel like it is being pushed into a language that does not really want it.

 This post is about the smaller idea I still think survives.

+Most C# code is not hard to read because it is object-oriented.
+It is hard to read because too many methods quietly depend on things that are not in their parameter list: `DateTime.UtcNow`, `Guid.NewGuid()`, `Random.Shared`, current culture, environment variables, databases, HTTP, logging, or mutable process state.

+This is also not a new architecture.
+It is very close to Gary Bernhardt's Functional Core, Imperative Shell, Mark Seemann's impure/pure/impure sandwich, and the narrower pure-render-plus-effects rule React applies during render.
+What I am trying to do here is translate that pressure into ordinary C# constraints: no whole-language retrofit, no attempt to turn C# into Haskell, just better effect boundaries and better signaling.

 Not: